bcelenza/halo/README.md

 Halo is a small project I use to control various things at home.
+And by various I things I mean just lights, for now.

 ## Lighting